2015 Myanmar constitutional referendum

 A constitutional referendum was scheduled to be held in Myanmar (Burma) in May 2015.
 If approved, the proposed reforms would have come into effect after the general elections in November.
-After most of the proposed amendments to the constitution were discarded, the referendum was postponed.
+After all but one proposed amendments that require a referendum were discarded, the referendum was postponed.
+The amendments that do not need a referendum were passed instead.

-Electoral system

-Proposed changes to the Constitution of Myanmar must be approved by at least 75% of both houses of the Assembly of the Union before going to a referendum.
-When the referendum is held, the changes must be approved by at least 50% of the registered voters, rather than 50% of those voting.
+According to the 2008 Constitution of Myanmar, certain sections require a nation-wide referendum in addition to more than 75% support in both houses of the Pyidaungsu Hluttaw (legislature) to amend, while other sections do not need a referendum to amend.
+The changes that need a referendum must be approved by more than 50% of the registered voters, rather than 50% of those voting.

-Referendum bill
+Referendum-requiring Bill

-The proposed constitutional amendment bill was discussed at the Assembly of the Union from 23 to 25 June 2015.
-Amendments were confined to four key clauses.
+The proposed constitutional amendment bill was discussed at the Pyidaungsu Hluttaw from 23 to 25 June 2015.
+Amendments that required the referendum were confined to four key clauses.